 How do I track KPIs across multiple platforms?

-Use a centralized analytics tool rather than checking each platform's native analytics separately.
-This saves time and makes cross-platform comparison easier.
-Most social media management tools (including Sydium) aggregate KPIs from multiple platforms into a single dashboard.
+Use one centralized tool instead of opening each platform's native analytics in turn.
+It saves time and makes cross-platform comparison possible.
+Most social management tools, Sydium included, pull every platform's KPIs into a single dashboard.

-The real work isn't tracking KPIs - it's acting on them.
-Pick 3 to 5 KPIs that matter for your business, build a simple dashboard (spreadsheet is fine), and review them weekly.
-Most people fail here because they either track too many metrics or never look at them.
-Start small, review consistently, and adjust your strategy based on what the data actually tells you.
-That's how you move from vanity metrics to real business results.
+The real work isn't tracking KPIs, it's acting on them.
+Pick 3 to 5 that matter for your business, build a simple dashboard (a spreadsheet is fine), and review them weekly.
+Most people fail here because they either track too many metrics or never look at the ones they have.
+Start small, review consistently, and adjust based on what the data actually says.
+That's how you move from vanity metrics to real results.